-Subject to the passage of legislation, the Scheme will start on 1 July 2018, and will run for 10 years.
+The Scheme will start on 1 July 2018, and will run for 10 years.

 It is designed so that relevant organisations take responsibility to make amends for sexual abuse that happened to children they were looking after.

-The Australian Government is creating the Scheme, and it has promised to provide redress to people who were abused in places that were run by the Commonwealth.
+The Commonwealth Government is creating the Scheme, and it has promised to provide redress to people who were abused in places that were run by the Commonwealth.
 This includes places such as the Australian Defence Forces and cadet schools and onshore immigration detention.